andreasAabo/DAT250_lab/dat250-expass1.md

 git version 2.25.1
 ```

 As to validating that my IDE is working, I made sure that my IDE of choice, IntelliJ, was running the latest version (IntelliJ IDEA 2021.2.1).
-Made sure the license for students was still going.
+Made sure the license for students was still activated.
 And made a small fizz-buzz java program to make sure everything worked as expected.

 ---